Rei-SwitchBot/faq/en-us/Lock Ultra.md

 ---
-### Troubleshooting SwitchBot Lock Ultra Jams and Fails to Lock or Unlock My Door Lock

-Thank you for reaching out to us.
-We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
-Regarding this issue, could you please check the following points?
-1. Please check for any available firmware updates by going to SwitchBot app → Lock Ultra → Gear icon → Firmware & Battery.
-If needed, update the firmware to the latest version located near the device.
-*After the firmware update is complete, please recalibrate youre Lock Ultra before use.
-*If you have not yet received the new firmware, our team will arrange it later.
-We appreciate your patience and understanding!

----
 ### Is It Possible to Use Multiple Keypad Touchs to Lock and Unlock SwitchBot Lock Ultra?

 Yes, a single Lock Ultra can connect with up to 7 Keypad Touchs.
 Please add Keypad Touchs within the Lock Ultra's Bluetooth range according to your preference.